Who Gets the House? Real Estate Matters in a Divorce

 Overall, it is advised to be conservative when it comes to finances and divorce.
 Too often, divorced individuals do not properly analyze their expenses and future income before making the decision to keep the family residence.
 As a result, it is not uncommon for people to file for bankruptcy following a divorce.

-Likewise, is possible to have a sustainable financial lifestyle if you plan wisely before the divorce is final.
+It is possible to have a sustainable financial lifestyle, however, if you plan wisely before the divorce is final.
 The family law attorneys at Murphy Desmond can help you with property division and other matters related to your divorce.

 When your divorce is final, you are encouraged to update your estate plan and beneficiaries of all financial accounts including life insurance, 401K and other payable on death (P.O.D.) accounts such as savings, mutual funds, and more.